 Offer of a Place

-The Local Authority will inform you of your allocated place on the national offer date of 16 April 2024.
-Note: If this day falls on a weekend/bank holiday, so it is the first working day after.
+The Local Authority will inform you of your allocated place on the national offer date of 16 April 2025.
+Note: If this day falls on the weekend/bank holiday, it will be the first working day after.

 Appeals